About the DepartmentPage address: http://sbs.mnsu.edu/women/about/

 Carol Ortman Perkins Lectureship

 The Department of Gender & Women's Studies launched the Perkins Lectureship campaign in 2003 to commemorate Dr. Perkins' retirement as Chair of the Department for over a decade.
 Dr. Perkins' commitment to and enthusiasm for Gender & Women's Studies helped make the department an exciting and dynamic place to study systems of oppression both locally and internationally.
 The aim of this lectureship is to invite a distinguished feminist scholar/activist to campus each year to visit Minnesota State Mankato and deliver an address to our community.
 We select lecturers based on their contributions to feminist scholarship and their ability to forge connections between theory and practice.
 The lectureship fulfills the mission of the Department of Gender & Women's Studies to promote feminist scholarship and activism and to encourage the exchange of ideas.
-Lecturers have included Gloria Steinem, Wilma Mankiller, Dorothy Allison, Jessica Valenti, Susan Faludi, Jewel Woods, Kathy Najimy, and Laverne Cox.
-Check back soon for details on our 2016 Perkins Lecture!
+Lecturers have included Gloria Steinem, Wilma Mankiller, Dorothy Allison, Jessica Valenti, Susan Faludi, Jewel Woods, Kathy Najimy, Laverne Cox, and Anita Sarkeesian.
+Check back soon for details on our 2017 Perkins Lecture!